|Table of Contents|

 - Gravitational radiation: This is a type of radiation that often takes the form of gravitational waves or ripples in the curvature of spacetime.

-Additionally, radiation is mainly described or divided as ionizing or non-ionizing radiation.
+Additionally, radiation is mainly described or divided into ionising or non-ionising radiation.
 This is done depending on the energy of the radiated particles.

 Properties of Radiation

-(a) All objects emit radiations simply because their temperature is above absolute zero, and all objects absorb some of the radiation that falls on them from other objects.
+(a) All objects emit radiation simply because their temperature is above absolute zero, and all objects absorb some of the radiation that falls on them from other objects.

 (c) More radiations are emitted at a higher temperature of a body and lesser at a lower temperature.

-(d) The wavelength corresponding to maximum emission of radiations shifts from longer wavelength to a shorter wavelength as the temperature increases.
+(d) The wavelength corresponding to the maximum emission of radiation shifts from a longer wavelength to a shorter wavelength as the temperature increases.
 Due to this, the colour of a body appears to be changing.
-Radiations from a body at NTP has predominantly infrared waves.
+Radiations from a body at NTP have predominantly infrared waves.